 Teaching methods include lectures, seminars, tutorials, practical laboratory demonstrations, field work and e-learning.
 Multimedia technologies are being increasingly used.

-Most HE lecturers pursue their own areas of research and develop these in order to contribute to the wider research activities of their department/institution.
+HE lecturers also pursue their own research to contribute to the wider research activities of their department/institution.
 Many aim to have their research published, either in the form of a book or scholarly article, and this can help raise the profile of their employing HE institution.

 Administrative tasks take up a significant part of the working day.
 Many lecturers also take on a pastoral role with their students.
-As HE lecturers progress along their career paths, they may be expected to undertake a managerial role.
+As HE lecturers progress along their career paths, they may be expected to undertake a managerial role of the relevant department.

-Work activities vary according to individual areas of responsibility and research but will often include:
+The work carried out by HE lecturers varies according to individual areas of responsibility and research but often includes: